qt-sakura/sakurachat-bot/README.md

 - **Contextual AI-Powered Conversations** — Powered by **OpenRouter**, Sakura provides thoughtful, context-aware responses tailored to the conversation.
 - **Image & Poll Analysis** — Send an image or poll, and Sakura will analyze and comment on it.
 - **Contextual Emoji Reactions** — The bot automatically reacts to messages with animated emojis that match the context of the conversation.
-- **Sticker-Reply Support** — Reply to Sakura’s messages with a sticker, and she’ll send one back.
+- **Sticker-Reply Support** — Reply to Sakura's messages with a sticker, and she'll send one back.
 - **Telegram Stars Integration** — Support the bot using Telegram Stars with the `/buy` command.
 - **Supporter Leaderboard** — View the top supporters with the `/buyers` command.
-- **Group / Private Chats** — Sakura responds in private DMs or when “Sakura” is mentioned or replied to in a group.
+- **Group / Private Chats** — Sakura responds in private DMs or when "Sakura" is mentioned or replied to in a group.
 - **Enhanced Performance** — A robust backend with a **PostgreSQL** database and a **Valkey** cache ensures a fast and persistent user experience.

 ---